 You’ve slogged away in your chosen ‘career’ climbing the ranks bit by bit, but it’s not fulfilling on an emotional level—or just darned hard!
 You want to do something that you know will make a difference in the long run… and will mean you stop dreading Monday mornings.
 But there is a part of you that’s worried that your friends will think childminding is a ‘step down’ career-wise.

-If you think that earning up to £70,000 a year, managing an assistant childminder, and helping to raise kind, curious, confident children that will make a big impact on the future of the world because you were there for them as a qualified EYFS childminder sounds like a ‘step down’, you must have a really exciting job right now.
+If you think that earning up to £70,000 a year in inner London, managing an assistant childminder, and helping to raise kind, curious, confident children that will make a big impact on the future of the world because you were there for them as a qualified EYFS childminder sounds like a ‘step down’, you must have a really exciting job right now.

 There are many people from different backgrounds—teachers, accountants, dancers, chefs—who have chosen to become childminders instead, and to them, it was a step in the right direction.